doritohead/InstagramApp-QB-Phone/README.md

 • Take and upload real time photos (or post using url)

-• Report posts to admin
+• Report posts to admin (setup your own feature depending on how you want admin to be alerted)

 • Delete posts you have put up